MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 MLflow aims to simplify and standardize the process of machine learning development, from experimentation to deployment.

-Azure Machine Learning [integrates with Git repositories](/azure/machine-learning/concept-train-model-git-integration?view=azureml-api-2&tabs=python), so you can use git-compatible services:  GitHub, GitLab, Bitbucket, Azure DevOps, or another git-compatible service.
-In addition to the assets already tracked in Azure Machine Learning, your team can develop their own taxonomy within their git-compatible service to store other project information, such as:
+Azure Machine Learning [integrates with Git repositories](/azure/machine-learning/concept-train-model-git-integration?view=azureml-api-2&tabs=python), so you can use Git-compatible services:  GitHub, GitLab, Bitbucket, Azure DevOps, or another Git-compatible service.
+In addition to the assets already tracked in Azure Machine Learning, your team can develop their own taxonomy within their Git-compatible service to store other project information, such as:

 - Documentation
     - Project, for example the final project report